-In the wild, he would defend his flock against threats from predators and other roosters that were looking for some hens to mate with.
+He would defend his flock against threats from predators and other roosters in the wild, looking for some hens to mate with.

-His responsibility is to care for the flock and its’ needs and that includes mating with as many hens as he can manage to ensure the success of the flock.
+His responsibility is to care for the flock and its needs, including mating with as many hens as he can manage to ensure the flock’s success.